adfaure/adfaure/README.md

 My personal [website](https://adfaure.github.io).

 ## As a Freelancer
-I am open to work, feel free ton contact me via [mail](mailto:adfaure@protonmail.com) or via matrix @adfaure:matrix.org..
+I am open to work, feel free ton contact me via [mail](mailto:adfaure@protonmail.com) or via matrix @adfaure:matrix.org.
+You can directly book a meeting for free [here](https://cal.com/adfaure), I'd be happy to answer your questions or discuss anything about Computer Science.

 My activities:
 - System architecture and full-stack development